Search for a players profile

 Gary had a career best year in 2019, winning the US Open in June 2019 at Pebble Beach.
 Gary's win at the US Open came two months before his wife gave birth to twin girls, once again highlighting the positive impact a new arrival or impending new arrival has on a golfer.
 Gary himself cites the arrival of his son Jaxson in 2017 as putting golf into perspective (Gary and his wife lost Jaxson's twin during pregnancy) and it is no coincidence that his play has improved since becoming a father.

-Injury problems (a torn labrum in his hip) blighted his 2020 season, preventing him from recording a top 3 finish in a calendar year for the first time since 2012.
+Injury problems (a torn labrum in his hip) blighted his 2020 and 2021 seasons.
+These have been the worst years of his career since 2012.

-Gary will be on the comeback trail in 2021 after struggling with injury for a large part of 2020.
+Gary will be on the comeback trail in 2022 after struggling with injury for a large part of 2020 and 2021.

 Pressure Performance Analysis

-Began the final round of the Charles Schwab Challenge 1 shot behind Xander Schauffele however shot an even par 70 to finish in 9th, 3 shots behind winner Daniel Berger.
+❌ Began the final round of the Charles Schwab Challenge 1 shot behind Xander Schauffele.
+Shot an even par 70 to finish in 9th, 3 shots behind winner Daniel Berger.

 Avoid when playing here